engineering team reviewing supplier drawings and production details during a China factory visit

 You see machines running.

-Because what you saw was activity — not verification.
+Because what was observed was activity — not validation.

 A Factory Visit Without Verification Is Just Observation